What is semen made of? The answer might surprise you.

 In discussions regarding safer sex practices, it’s often noted that pre-cum does not contain sperm.
 This is technically true, as we’ve just explained.
 Pre-cum is a separate substance that does make up a small amount of semen, which contains sperm, but pre-cum itself does not contain sperm.
 However, because pre-cum travels through the same pathways as semen, it can pick up other elements that make up semen along the way, including sperm.
 The likelihood of viable sperm being mixed with pre-cum depends largely on how much time has passed since the most recent ejaculation.
 However, as a rule, it’s important to consider that pre-cum is not always sperm free and could present a pregnancy risk, and, regardless of whether sperm is present, pre-cum is still a sexual fluid that can carry sexually transmitted diseases and infections.

-Practicing safer sex involves a variety of different ideas and practices.
+Practicing safer sex involves a variety of different ideas and practices such as getting regular STD testing.
 Now that you know what semen is made of and how it’s produced, you’re more informed, and that’s another important part of safer sex.